Pakeeza1508/AI-Champioship/REDESIGN_SUMMARY.md

-# AeroCraft Interface Redesign Summary
+# FutureCraft Interface Redesign Summary

 ## Transformation Overview

-AeroCraft has been transformed from a functional but generic dark-themed application into a **distinctive technical blueprint CAD system** with a professional aerospace engineering aesthetic.
+FutureCraft has been transformed from a functional but generic dark-themed application into a **distinctive technical blueprint CAD system** with a professional aerospace engineering aesthetic.

 ---